skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 As the sun drops low they see the outline of Joland Village ahead.
 They wonder what to do about this.
 Is the town occupied?
 Certainly they shouldn't just march into town together.
-Eomer puts on the "good" Alidian uniform they own (the other one is bloody and slashed) and walks into town alone, while the others hide in the grass outside of town.
+Eomier puts on the "good" Alidian uniform they own (the other one is bloody and slashed) and walks into town alone, while the others hide in the grass outside of town.